 The time limit for submitting an application depends on the type of decision you are asking AAT to review (time limits vary between seven days and six months from the date of the decision).
 The varying time limits are listed on AAT’s website.
 The time limit for applying may be extended (s 29(7)-(10) AAT Act); time limit extension forms are available on AAT’s website.

-Applications should be sent to VCAT within 28 days of the day on which you were informed of the relevant decision.
 The time limit for applying may be extended (s 126 VCAT Act); time limit extension forms are available on VCAT’s website.

 Application fees vary according to the type of dispute and the Act under which the application is made (the various application fees are listed on VCAT’s website: www.vcat.vic.gov.au/resources/fees).
 In some cases, daily hearing fees may apply.
 Fees may be waived for financial hardship.

 An application for review does not automatically stop the decision from being implemented.
 However, the person affected may apply to the tribunal to have the implementation of the decision postponed – this is known as a stay application (s 41 AAT Act; s 50 VCAT Act).

 If the authority that made the decision did not inform you of the reasons for its decision, you may ask that authority to send you a written statement that outlines the facts and reasons for the decision (this statement will help you identify the grounds on which you are asking the tribunal to review the decision).
 Requests for these statements must be made in writing, generally within 28 days of the decision being made.

 In certain cases, an authority is not required to give reasons for a decision where the matter involves the public interest.